 Headteacher: Mrs J Boylan

 At Savile Park Safeguarding is our number one priority and everyone’s responsibility.
 The information below explains some of our key provision and systems.
-It is not intended to replace or substitute the reading of our Safeguarding Policy which can be found on the school website: About Us, Policies and Guidance, Safeguarding.
-For us, safeguarding goes beyond what is statutory and is our highest priority.
+It is not intended to replace or substitute the reading of our Safeguarding and child protection policy 2021 which can be found on the school website: For us, Safeguarding goes beyond what is statutory and is our highest priority.
 As a team we constantly reflect on our practice and look for any ways we can to improve.

 We have four school DSL’s (Designated Safeguarding Leads).
 These are currently:

 |Jane Boylan Head Teacher (DSL)||Jayne Edwards Assistant Head Teacher and SENCO (Deputy DSL)||Hester Conway Assistant Head Teacher and SENCO (Deputy DSL)||Carolyn Cole Pastoral Lead (Deputy DSL)|

 In our school the DSL’s responsibilities include: